 Devotional commentaries focus on applying the Bible to daily life.
 These publications are much more relaxed, written by one person, and don’t cover the entire Bible verse-by-verse.

 Homiletical (homilies = sermons) commentaries focus on interpreting the Bible and then applying it.
-These commentary sets are written by preachers for preachers.
+Preachers wrote these commentary sets for other preachers.
 They are also great for preparing to teach the Bible in any capacity, not just from the pulpit.

 Exegetical commentaries focus on the more academic processes of uncovering the author’s original meaning.
 Oftentimes, these publications will explain passages from the original Hebrew and Greek, go in-depth on cultural and historical references, and address scholarly disputes.